Fine-tuning of universal machine-learning interatomic potentials for high-entropy alloys with application to 2D (Mo,Ta,Nb,W,V)S$_2$: Methods

 During the fine-tuning process, all configurations in relaxation trajectories have been employed as the training set, 80\% of the configurations were randomly selected for training, 15\% for testing, and 5\% for validation.
 The loss function was weighted with a ratio of 100:10:1 for energy, forces, and stress, respectively.
 The batch size and number of epochs were adjusted according to the size of the training set.
 The function was optimized using the AMSGrad variant of Adam\cite{kingma2014adam}.
 Upon completion of the training, almost all fine-tuned models for multi-component alloys reached a high level of convergence, with root-mean-square errors (RMSEs) on the validation set reaching $\sim$0.2 meV for energy and $\sim$5.0 meV/Å for forces.
 Comparable error levels were observed on the test set, indicating consistent model generalization performance.

-The enumerated structures used for model training were generated using the Interaction Cluster Expansion Toolkit (ICET)\cite{aangqvist2019icet} which employs enumeration algorithms proposed by Hart et al\cite{hart2008algorithm,hart2009generating}.
+The enumerated structures used for model training were generated using the Interaction Cluster Expansion Toolkit (ICET)\cite{aangqvist2019icet} which employs enumeration algorithms proposed by Hart et al.~ \cite{hart2008algorithm,hart2009generating}.
 The generation of special quasirandom structures (SQS)\cite{zunger1990special, van2013efficient} and Monte Carlo annealed configurations for training purposes was also performed using tools provided within the ICET package.

-Monte Carlo simulations were carried out in combination with the fine-tuned model on a $10 \times 10$ supercell with 5000 trials 4 times for each temperature.
-After each trial, the resulting structure was recorded and its cluster vector (CV) extracted.
-The mean CV was evaluated from the last 3000 trials at each temperature.
-The definition of cluster vector (CV) for atom pairs are the following\cite{ekborg2024construction}:
+Monte Carlo simulations were carried out with the fine-tuned model on a $10 \times 10 \times 1$ supercell.
+Benchmark runs on larger supercells were found to yield very similar results (Supplementary Materials Fig.~{\hili S8}).
+For each temperature, four independent MC runs with 5000 trials were performed.
+After each trial, the resulting structure was recorded and the first-nearest-neighbor short-range order (SRO) parameters were calculated.
+The mean SRO values were evaluated from the last 3000 trials of each run and then averaged over the four independent runs.